Work for Us

 • Criminal background check required.

-CIS CHAMP CAMP SUMMER YOUTH DEVELOPMENT COACHES
+CIS CHAMP CAMP YOUTH DEVELOPMENT COACHES

 Ideal candidates will have experience in a classroom setting as a teacher, paraprofessional, substitute, or volunteer.
 Other experiences working with children may be substituted for classroom experience.
 Candidates must have the ability to engage students, and communicate well with students, parent, staff, and school day teachers.
 Youth Development Coaches will help with homework and further reinforce what the students have learned during the school day.